Anthony-Nolan/Atlas/README.md

 ### Validation Tests

+The above steps should be sufficient to run all the unit tests. e.g. `Atlas.MatchingAlgorithm.Test` and `Atlas.MatchingAlgorithm.IntegrationTest`
+The end-to-end tests, however, contact external dependencies, and require connections to be configured.

-- set up user-secrets in the `Atlas.MatchingAlgorithm.Test.Validation` directory.
-Appropriate values can be found on Azure. :
+- Set up user-secrets for the `Atlas.MatchingAlgorithm.Test.Validation` project.
-  - notifications service bus connection string
-  - hla service client api key
+  - Re-use the values used to run the API project.
+  - The specific values needed are:
+    - `NotificationsServiceBus.ConnectionString`
+    - `Client.HlaService.ApiKey`
+  - But just copying all secrets from the API project will work fine.
-- ensure that the Azure Storage Emulator is running
+- Ensure that the Azure Storage Emulator is running
-  - Note for mac users: there is no storage emulator on mac, so instead another user-secret should be used to instead use a cloud-based storage account

 ## More detailed Notes